 The ongoing revolution in Kurdistan and the surrounding countries has become a particular focus of international attention.
 The democratic self-government in Kurdistan, and especially the revolution in Rojava in 2012, have become a source of great hope and inspiration for all those around the world who are working for fundamental social change.
 The attempt to establish a stateless democracy, the achievements around the social liberation of women and the successes in building a communal and ecological economy are examples of what an alternative to the ruling order can look like.

-We are convinced that in order to find an answer to the worldwide crisis and to be able to stand up to the global attacks on our lives, a closer cooperation of democratic and anti-capitalist youth organisations is needed.
-In order to create platforms of exchange and networking, to publicize the idea of democratic self-government and to discuss a Democratic World Youth Confederalism, the youth movements in Kurdistan and the Middle East, have organized numerous conferences, discussion events and meetings in recent years. .
+We are convinced that in order to find an answer to the worldwide crisis and to be able to stand up to the global attacks on our lives, a closer cooperation of democratic and anti-capitalist youth organizations is needed.
+In order to create platforms of exchange and networking, to make known the thoughts and writings of Abdullah Öcalan, the thinker behind the system of democratic self-government, and to discuss the proposal of World Democratic Youth Confederalism, the youth movements in Kurdistan and the Middle East have organized numerous conferences, discussion events and meetings in recent years.
 Important links have been established and have led to long-term cooperation.

 As Ronahî, we work to inform about the social and political struggles in the Middle East and Kurdistan in particular, as well as to classify current developments and events and make them accessible.
 In addition, we want to inform people about the connections between what is happening on the ground and international politics.
 It is our particular concern to inform about the struggles of the youth on the ground and thus to deepen the exchange between the different youth movements in Kurdistan and youth all over the world.

-We want to create platforms of common exchange and getting to know each other between different youth organisations and, through continuous educational work, spread knowledge about the struggles in Kurdistan and the Middle East and convey the ideas on which they are based.
-In this way, we hope not only to educate about the conditions on the ground but also to work out common principles that can bring us closer together in the struggle for a different world.
+We want to create platforms of common exchange and getting to know each other between different youth organizations and, through continuous educational work, spread knowledge about the struggles in Kurdistan and the Middle East and convey the ideas on which they are based.
+In this way, we hope not only to educate about the conditions on the ground but also to work out common principles that can bring us closer together in the struggle for an alternative world.

 The crisis we are facing is a global crisis.
 All approaches that consider the problems as limited to the local, regional or national level and do not take into account the global situation are doomed to failure.
 If we want to find a solution to the multiple crises, we have to unite worldwide and fight together and networked for our future.
 With Ronahî we want to build bridges and work together on the international networking of democratic youth movements.